JayaswalPrateek/MyCSnotesForME/Cpp.md

 }
 // 11 21 21 21
 ```
-- if variable is const and a pointer `ptr` is pointing to it then the pointer `ptr` should be const of the data type not as a pointer which it can also be at the same time but will require 2 consts in declaration
+- if variable is const and a pointer `ptr` is pointing to it then the pointer `ptr` should be const of the data type not as a pointer which it can also be at the same time but will require 2 const in declaration
 - you can still point to the const of a data type of a variable without it having to be a constant
 - if we write `const` at the end of a function signature in a class then the compiler will not allow that functions to modify values of the class
 	- you can also make a parameter in call by reference const to add some restrictions on what a function can do with the variables
 - if a <mark style="background: #D2B3FFA6;">class is marked final</mark> by adding keyword final after the class name then the class cannot be inherited further
 	- in C++, the `final` keyword can be used to prevent a virtual function from being overridden in child classes
 - <mark style="background: #D2B3FFA6;">smart pointer</mark>
-	- deallocates itself when pointer out of scope
+	- deallocates itself when pointer goes out of scope

 # <mark style="background: #FFB86CA6;">preprocessor directives</mark>
 - if a constant is needed across all files